qintz129/Capstone/Building-LLM-Persona/README.md

 # Building-LLM-Persona
-This repository is not used, all latest work is done in the collobarative repository with NLP team.
+This repository is not used, all latest work is done in the collaborative repository with NLP team.
 Please contact Mona Ali(mon.ali@northeastern.edu) for the access.